Shreeja-AirMetro/Github-Notes/Notes/NTN.md

  - Mention of standards - ETSI
  - Mention what's the threshold
  - Buffering at base station ?
- - ITS : Intelligent transport
+ - ITS : Intelligent transportation system
+ - Integrated mobility
+ - What's x-ho orchestration
+ - what's jittering and why significant in NTN
+ - ISL routing
+ -